menna02/AI-ML/README.md

-# *Welcome to My Machine Learning Journey Repository!*
+# *Welcome to My Data Science Journey Repository!*

 This repository serves as a platform for sharing my assignments and hands-on projects as I progress on my journey towards becoming a proficient machine learning engineer.
 Each folder in this repository represents a milestone in my learning process, starting from foundational Python skills, advancing through data science concepts, and currently focusing on various machine learning models.